Gedion48/About-me/README.md

 ## 🚀 About Me

-I am a learner of the ALX [**specify program**] and a passionate software engineer.
-I embarked on this journey because [insert why you started software engineering].
-My passion lies in [insert what you are passionate about] and I am inspired by [insert what inspires you].
+I am a learner of the ALX Front-End Engineering program and a passionate software engineer.
+I embarked on this journey because I enjoy building beautiful and functional web interfaces that create real impact.

-My vision is to [insert your vision], and to achieve this, I focus on creating innovative, user-friendly, and efficient digital experiences.
+My passion lies in frontend development—bringing designs to life with clean, responsive, and user-centered code.
+I am inspired by my own growth, curiosity, and determination to always improve.

----
+My vision is to become an advanced front-end developer, and to achieve this, I focus on creating innovative, user-friendly, and efficient digital experiences.

 ## 🎯 My Goals